walmartdigital/k8s-101/labs/02-monitoring-and-healthchecks/02-monitoring-and-healthchecks.md

 ### Experiment with Readiness Probes

-Force the `monolith` container readiness probe to fail.
+In a different terminal window, force the `monolith` container readiness probe to fail.
 Use the `curl` command to toggle the readiness probe status:

+> Terminal #2
 ```
 curl -v http://127.0.0.1:10081/readiness/status
 ```